gramener/gramex/gramex/apps/guide/tutorials/interactive_dashboards/README.md

 It can then expose this data through a [REST API](../quickstart/#step-1-expose-the-data-through-a-rest-api).
 Possibly the most powerful feature of FormHandler, is that we can filter, aggregate, sort and otherwise query the data simply by adding URL Query parameters.
 This means that if [data](../quickstart/data) is our typical data endpoint, then [data?Segment=Consumer](../quickstart/data?Segment=Consumer) returns only those rows which have Consumer in the Segment Column.
 We'll exploit this feature a lot to build interactive dashboards.
 Check out the list of possible operations in the [formhandler documentation](/formhandler/#formhandler-filters)

-## Explain simple events/interaction with Ajax
-- make an ajax call and update the chart.

-Data from FormHandler can be rendered as an interactive table like this one:
+Data from FormHandler can also be rendered as an interactive table like this one:

 <div class="formhandler" data-src="../quickstart/data?_c=-Order%20ID&_c=-Sub-Category&_c=-Sales&_c=-Quantity&_c=-Ship%20Mode&_c=-Ship%20Date"></div>
 <script>